digital-asset/dazl-client/README.md

 Tests
 -----

-Tests in dazl are written using [pytest](https://docs.pytest.org/en/latest/).
+Tests in the Daml Python bindings are written using [pytest](https://docs.pytest.org/en/latest/).
 You can run them by doing:

 ```sh
 make test